In this Article

 8. Use Audio CDs

-For story-time and rhymes, you can use audio CDs rather than cartoons, as this will encourage your child to be a better listener.
+For storytime and rhymes, you can use audio CDs rather than cartoons, as this will encourage your child to be a better listener.

-Eating before the television or iPad sets the stage for a lifetime of bad eating habits such as binge-eating and getting addicted to junk food.
+Eating while watching the television or iPad sets the stage for a lifetime of bad eating habits such as binge-eating and getting addicted to junk food.
 Children often tend to overeat when they are in front of a screen.
 They also tend to make unhealthy food choices.
 Eat together at the dining table as a family and avoid watching TV during mealtimes.
 This will help the kids focus on the meal and encourage them to eat nutritious food and stop when they are full.

 Cartoons can have both positive and negative effects on children depending on what kind of cartoon they watch.
 By limiting children’s screen time and encouraging them to go outside and play, you can ensure that your children are healthier and happier.
 Following the tips listed will certainly help in avoiding the negative effects of cartoons on child development and behaviour.